 Problems confront school district leaders on a regular basis.
 How you deal with disagreements, conflicting interests and problems defines your commitment to civility.
 Board members need to model how they want their organization to operate and how all members of the school community should react to one another.
 This class will offer insights on ways to deal with conflict at all levels in a civilized manner, which can lead to more effective boardsmanship and improved student achievement.

-Advanced Leadership, Part 1 - CBA 295 (3 units)
+CBA 295: Advanced Leadership, Part 1 (3 credits)

 This is a two-part, activity-based program designed to enhance board members' understanding and practice of the principles of effective governance.
 Issues are addressed at the level of sophistication to meet the needs of more veteran board members.